Akinesia112/Artificial-Intelligence_Multimodal_Agent/Hw1_Multimodal_LLM_Agents/README.md

-# HW1: Multimodal LLM Agents for Image Captioning & Image Style Transfer
+# HW1: Multimodal LLM Agents for Image Captioning & Image Style Transfer (Text-to-Image & Image-to-Image)

-This repository contains code for evaluating image captioning and performing image style transfer using multimodal LLM agents.
+This repository contains code for evaluating image captioning and performing image style transfer (Text-to-Image & Image-to-Image) using multimodal LLM agents.
 The tasks are implemented in Google Colab using Python 3 and are designed to run on an A100 GPU.

 ---